-IIB aims to build a coordinated and collaborative national and international initiative that leverages and binds together experts from academia, nonprofits, industry, and government agencies to create a collective global effort to identify barriers to advancing biosensing research and generate more innovative solutions that will lead to better products and policies, while securing the future of our children and citizens.
+The International Institute for Biosensing (IIB)is a globally engaged institute at the University of Minnesota, building a coordinated and collaborative national and international initiative to create a collective global effort to identify barriers to advancing biosensing research and generate more innovative solutions that will lead to better products and policies, while securing the future of our children and citizens.

 Bridging the gaps in BioSensing Research is IIB’s Raison d'etre